TreeAlgorithmBio/TreesTripletQuartetDistance/README.md

 Triplet Distance is between set of three leaves for two trees.
 Quartet Distance is between set of four leaves.
 Distance here is calculated as number of triplets/quartets with different structure in the two trees.

-We have partially implemented the algorithm for:

-Brodal GS, et al ACM-SIAM Symposium on Discrete Algorithms (SODA)New Orleans, Louisiana, USA.
-Philadelphia, USA: Society for Industrial and Applied Mathematics (SIAM); 2013. “ Efficient algorithms for computing the triplet and quartet distance between trees of arbitrary degree ”; p.
-1814-1832

 Our codebase is highly inspired from :